 66% of sales teams have customer satisfaction as their KPI, closely followed by team and individual quota met.
 That being said, you should pick KPIs that suit your organization’s needs.

 Setting goals doesn’t just give focus and accountability, but also a sense of achievement when accomplished.
 While individual goals might not be the same as team goals, they should naturally complement each other.
 You may need to revise the goals and expectations based on feedback and performance.
-These will ensure that they remain relevant and attainable.
+This ensures your sales goals remain relevant, measurable and attainable.

 When taught in the traditional way, new employees easily forget most of what they are learning.
 Within 90 days, newly hired workers will remember only 16% of what they learned.
 You need to teach them in a more visual and practical way to have them retain their training.